 (9) compliance with paragraph V.F. concerning reporting convictions to the employer within 10 days of the date of conviction.

 c.
-A background check or background investigation of the operator has been conducted that meets the requirements under Minnesota Statutes section 122A.18, subdivision 8, or Minnesota Statutes section 123B.03 for charter school employees; Minnesota Statutes section 144.057 or Minnesota Statutes chapter 245C for day care employees; or Minnesota Statutes section 171.321, subdivision 3, for all other persons operating a type III vehicle under this section.
+A background check or background investigation of the operator has been conducted that meets the requirements under Minnesota Statutes, section 122A.18, subdivision 8, or Minnesota Statutes, section 123B.03 for charter school employees; Minnesota Statutes, section 144.057 or Minnesota Statutes, chapter 245C for day care employees; or Minnesota Statutes, section 171.321, subdivision 3, for all other persons operating a type III vehicle under this section.

 d.
-Operators shall submit to a physical examination as required by Minnesota Statutes section 171.321, subdivision 2.
+Operators shall submit to a physical examination as required by Minnesota Statutes, section 171.321, subdivision 2.

 e.
 The operator’s employer requires preemployment drug testing of applicants for operator positions.
-Current operators must comply with the employer’s policy under Minnesota Statutes section 181.951, subdivisions 2, 4, and 5.
+Current operators must comply with the employer’s policy under Minnesota Statutes, section 181.951, subdivisions 2, 4, and 5.
 Notwithstanding any law to the contrary, the operator’s employer may use a breathalyzer or similar device to fulfill random alcohol testing requirements.

 f.
-The operator’s driver’s license is verified annually by the entity that owns, leases, or contracts for the type III vehicle as required by Minnesota Statutes section 171.321, subdivision 5.
+The operator’s driver’s license is verified annually by the entity that owns, leases, or contracts for the type III vehicle as required by Minnesota Statutes, section 171.321, subdivision 5.

 g.
-A person who sustains a conviction, as defined under Minnesota Statutes
+A person who sustains a conviction, as defined under Minnesota Statutes,

-609.02, of violating Minnesota Statutes section 169A.25, 169A.26, 169A.27 (driving while impaired offenses), or 169A.31 (alcohol-related school bus driver offenses), or whose driver’s license is revoked under Minnesota Statutes sections 169A.50 to 169A.53 of the implied consent law, or who is convicted of violating or whose driver’s license is revoked under a similar statute or ordinance of another state, is precluded from operating a type III vehicle for 5 years from the date of conviction.
+609.02, of violating Minnesota Statutes, section 169A.25, 169A.26, 169A.27 (driving while impaired offenses), or 169A.31 (alcohol-related school bus driver offenses), or whose driver’s license is revoked under Minnesota Statutes, sections 169A.50 to 169A.53 of the implied consent law, or who is convicted of violating or whose driver’s license is revoked under a similar statute or ordinance of another state, is precluded from operating a type III vehicle for 5 years from the date of conviction.

 h.
-A person who has ever been convicted of a disqualifying offense as defined in Minnesota Statutes section 171.3215, subdivision1(c), (i.e., felony, controlled substance, criminal sexual conduct offenses, or offenses for surreptitious observation, indecent exposure, use of minor in a sexual performance, or possession of child pornography or display of pornography to a minor) may not operate a type III vehicle.
+A person who has ever been convicted of a disqualifying offense as defined in Minnesota Statutes, section 171.3215, subdivision1(c), (i.e., felony, controlled substance, criminal sexual conduct offenses, or offenses for surreptitious observation, indecent exposure, use of minor in a sexual performance, or possession of child pornography or display of pornography to a minor) may not operate a type III vehicle.

 i.
-A person who sustains a conviction, as defined under Minnesota Statutes section 609.02, of a moving offense in violation of Minnesota Statutes chapter 169 within 3 years of the first of 3 other moving offenses is precluded from operating a type III vehicle for 1 year from the date of the last conviction.
+A person who sustains a conviction, as defined under Minnesota Statutes, section 609.02, of a moving offense in violation of Minnesota Statutes, chapter 169 within 3 years of the first of 3 other moving offenses is precluded from operating a type III vehicle for 1 year from the date of the last conviction.

 j.
-Students riding the type III vehicle must have training required under Minnesota Statutes section 123B.90, subdivision 2 (See Section II.B., above).
+Students riding the type III vehicle must have training required under Minnesota Statutes, section 123B.90, subdivision 2 (See Section II.B., above).

 k.
 Documentation of meeting the requirements listed in this section must be maintained under separate file at the business location for each type III vehicle operator.
 The charter school or any other entity that owns, leases, or contracts for the type III vehicle operating under this section is responsible for maintaining these files for inspection.

-2. The type III vehicle must bear a current certificate of inspection issued under Minnesota Statutes section 169.451.
+2. The type III vehicle must bear a current certificate of inspection issued under Minnesota Statutes, section 169.451.

 3. An employee of the charter school who is not employed for the sole purpose of operating a type III vehicle may, in the discretion of the charter school, be exempt from paragraphs VII.C.1.d. (physical examination) and VII.C.1.e. (drug testing), above.